i-architect

 Sketch Plan Proposed Option

-Our clients felt they would need an extension to achieve this.
-So we looked at how an extension might work to create more room, to link to the steeply sloping garden and between the kitchen and family room.
+My clients felt they would need an extension to achieve this.
+So I looked at how an extension might work to create more room, to link to the steeply sloping garden and between the kitchen and family room.
 They also wanted to move the laundry and freezer from the lean-to store room and into the house to make them easier to access.

-We love improving our clients lives and whenever possible saving them money at the same time.
-We could help you to do the same with one of our Home Design Consultations.
+I love improving lives and whenever possible saving you money at the same time.
+I could help you to do the same with the Big Picture Plan Package.
+Find out more here:

 Light Touch Option